 - A. General Open Burning Permit Applications - 1.
-Any person seeking authority for open burning or to conduct prescribed fires below the de minimus emissions and smoke threshold pursuant to Appendix A to this regulation may apply for and obtain a general open burning permit subject to the conditions set forth in this section.
-Significant users of prescribed fire may apply for and obtain a general open burning permit if they also satisfy the requirements of section VII of this regulation. - 2.
-Persons seeking a general open burning permit shall submit to the division or the local agency an application on a division-approved form for each separate burn.
+Any person seeking authority for open burning or to conduct prescribed fires below the de minimis emissions and smoke threshold pursuant to Appendix A to this regulation may apply for and obtain a general open burning permit subject to the conditions set forth in this section.
+Significant users of prescribed fire may apply for and obtain a general open burning permit if they also satisfy the requirements of Section VII of this regulation. - 2.
+Persons seeking a general open burning permit must submit to the Division, or the authorized local agency, an application on a Division-approved form.
 The application must demonstrate that the open burn can and will be conducted in a manner that minimizes the emissions from the burn and the impacts of the smoke on the health and welfare of the public.
-For prescribed fires under the De Minimus threshold, the application must demonstrate the potential for smoke impacts is low as determined by the Division or Local Agency.

-B. General Open Burning Permit Criteria
+For prescribed fires under the de minimis threshold, the application must demonstrate the potential for smoke impacts is low as determined by the Division. - B. Rules Specific to General Open Burning Permits - 1.
+Burning in barrels is prohibited; burning may only be conducted in open burn piles; - 2.
+The maximum acreage for a broadcast burn is 10 acres or less of grass and 5 acres or less of other vegetation;